Omar-Saad-ELGharbawy/CDSS-Final-Project/README.md

 ## Methodology

-1. **Searching for Data**: Utilized existing EEG databases for model training.
+The methodology for this project involves the following steps:

+### Data Search:
+Find datasets containing EEG signals labeled with different mental states.
+### Data Processing:
-2. **Data Processing**: Cleaned and normalized data to remove noise.
+Clean and pre-process the data to remove noise and normalize features.
-3. **Feature Extraction**: Extracted features from EEG signals using statistical and time-frequency techniques.
+### Feature Extraction:
+Extract relevant features from the EEG signals that can be used to distinguish between different mental states.
+These features may include statistical measures, frequency domain features, and phase synchronization.
+### Feature Selection:
-4. **Feature Selection**: Selected the most important features using variance, correlation, mutual information filter, and univariate ROC AUC methods.
+Select the most important features to improve model performance and reduce overfitting.
+This can be done using various techniques like variance, correlation, mutual information, and ROC AUC.
-5. **Model Training**: Trained machine learning models (Naive Bayes, SVM, Decision Tree, Random Forest, KNN) on the selected features.
-6. **Model Evaluation**: Evaluated models using cross-validation techniques and various performance metrics.
+### Machine Learning Model Evaluation:
+Evaluate different machine learning models, such as Naive Bayes, Support Vector Machines (SVM), Decision Trees, Random Forests, and K-Nearest Neighbors (KNN), to classify mental states.
+### Model Training:
+Train the best performing model on the entire dataset.
+###Testing:
+Test the trained model on unseen data to evaluate its generalizability.
 ---

-## Literature Review
+## Used Technologies

-EEG signals have been widely used to classify mental states and diagnose neurological diseases.
-Previous studies have employed machine learning techniques such as SVM, ANN, and Random Forest to achieve high accuracy in mental state classification.
+Data Acquisition: EEG recording device (e.g., Muse headband) Data Processing Libraries: MNE-Python, EEGLab
+Feature Extraction Libraries: EEGLab, SciPy, NumPy Feature Selection Libraries: scikit-learn
+Machine Learning Libraries: scikit-learn, TensorFlow
 ---

-## Data Set

-The data set comprised EEG signals collected from Muse headbands, with feature extraction focusing on statistical, Shannon entropy, log-energy entropy, and frequency domain features.

----

-## Feature Selection Algorithms

-Utilized filter-based feature selection methods including Variance, Correlation, Mutual Information Filter, and Univariate ROC AUC to reduce data complexity and improve model performance.

----

-## Machine Learning

-Evaluated various machine learning models including Naive Bayes, SVM, Decision Tree, Random Forest, and KNN, with Random Forest performing the best in terms of accuracy and generalization.

----

-## Results and Discussion
+## Results

-Achieved a high accuracy of 97.6% using the Random Forest model, indicating the effectiveness of the selected features and model in classifying mental states.
-Future research could explore more complex models and additional features for further improvement.
+The Random Forest model emerged as the best performer, achieving an average accuracy of 97.4% using 10-fold cross-validation.
+This technique helps prevent overfitting and provides a more reliable estimate

 ---